OpenDiS/OpenDiS/doc/core_libraries/exadis_documentation/user_guide/python_interface/python_modules.md

     - `seglist`: list of segment indices to delete

 #### Network properties

+* `get_segments_end_points(N: DisNetManager)`: Return the list of dislocation segments end points of the network for which the closest image convention is applied to the second end point
+    - `N`: `DisNetManager` object

 * `get_segments_length(N: DisNetManager)`: Return the list of dislocation segment lenghts of the network
     - `N`: `DisNetManager` object